tee-koo/cv/README.md

 ## Objective

-I have worked in the IT industry for over 20 years, the last few years as a cloud engineer, and recently my responsibilities have expanded to include cloud and information security specialist roles.
+I have worked in the IT industry for over 20 years, the last few years as a Azure cloud engineer, and recently my responsibilities have expanded to include cloud and information security specialist roles.

 ## Skills